mehdilaktaf/rpn_calculator_api/README.md

     ### ** `MONGODB_DB =  "your database"`**
     ### ** `MONGODB_COLLECTION = "your collection"`**

-* Once this is done, you should be able to launche the uvicorn server using either:
+* Once this is done, you should be able to launch the server using either:

     ### **`uvicorn main:app --reload`**